“Kicking around on a piece of ground in your home town

 Waiting for someone or something to show you the way”

-It was around this time that Maggots and I formed a duo, not an entertainment duo, we were a, ‘hearts and minds’ duo.
+Maggots and I had formed a duo, not an entertainment duo, you understand; we were more of a… ‘hearts and minds’ duo.
 We set out to win as many as we could.
-There were a lot of beautiful girls in Javea and our support of the local vineyards was legendary, to such an extent that the Master and Maggots’ older brother, John took our money away purely so we could survive the winter in Gran Canaria.
-So a cunning plan was devised.
-The barman in the Cave agreed to swop wine for light bulbs.
-There were a lot of light bulbs in the Cave, there were even more in Javea.
-We appropriated many, many light bulbs, so our decadence continued.
+The local girls in Javea had hearts to be won and our support of the local vineyards had fast become legendary.
+So much so, that the Master and John, concerned about our spending, took all our money away!
+So, a cunning plan was devised.
+The barman in the Cave agreed to swap wine and beer for light bulbs.
+There were a lot of light bulbs in the Cave but there were even more in Javea.
+We rose to the challenge magnificently and so, our decadence continued. 😉